 The Coleg has a Further Education and Apprenticeship Ambassadors scheme.
 The aim of the scheme is to secure a network of ambassadors across Welsh further education institutions to promote the opportunities available to use Welsh in their college and study bilingually.
 Further Education Colleges are entitled to up to three ambassadors but at least one of the ambassadors is required to study in the Coleg Cymraeg Cenedlaethol's priority areas of Health and Care, Childcare or Public Services.
 There is also a specific scheme for the ambassadors in the apprenticeship sector.

-These are Grŵp Llandrillo Menai's first Further Education Ambassadors.
+These are Grŵp Llandrillo Menai's Further Education Ambassadors.
 They support the Branch Officers work and encourage their peers to study and socialize in Welsh, whatever their linguistic ability.
 To find out more about our Ambassadors or if you would like to apply to be part of this national scheme in the future, visit our social media pages.

 Welsh Government Target - A Million Welsh speakers by 2050